-We observe an alternative solution for Renaming here, which is as follows.
-First use an adaptive version of algorithm \textsc{MA}, which accomplishes renaming in $\cO(k)$ local steps and $k^2$ new names using $\cO(n^2)$ registers.
-This is followed by algorithm \textsc{Almost-Adaptive}$(k^2)$.
-By Theorem~\ref{thm:almost-adaptive}, the obtained algorithm solves Renaming in $\cO(k+\log^3 k)=\cO(k)$ local steps and uses $\cO(n^2+n\log n)=\cO(n^2)$ registers.
-A drawback of this algorithm is that the range of new names, although still $\cO(k)$, has a large constant factor in front of~$k$, which is not the case in \textsc{Adaptive-Rename} algorithm where the range of names is smaller than $8k-\lg k$.
+There is an alternative adaptive solution for Renaming, which works as follows.
+First execute an adaptive version of algorithm \textsc{MA}.
+It accomplishes renaming in $\cO(k)$ local steps and $k^2$ new names using $\cO(n^2)$ registers.
+Follow by executing algorithm \textsc{Range-Rename}$(k^2)$.
+By Theorem~\ref{thm:range-rename}, this solves Renaming in $\cO(k+\log^3 k)=\cO(k)$ local steps while using $\cO(n^2+n\log n)=\cO(n^2)$ registers.
+A drawback of this algorithm is that the range of new names, although still $\cO(k)$, has a large constant factor by~$k$.
+This is not the case for the algorithm \textsc{Adaptive-Rename}, where the range of names is smaller than $8k-\lg k$.